CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 #### Joining Two Companies at a Non-Haven Site

-During the Organization Phase, two companies may move to the same site, but one of the following cases must apply:
+During the Organization Phase, ~~two companies~~ two or more companies may move to the same site, but one of the following cases must apply:
  - One and only one company may already be at the site.
-In this case the other company must state that its new site card is already in play (the current site  card for the non-moving company).
+In this case the other ~~company~~ companies must state that its new site card is already in play (the current site  card for the non-moving company).
- - One company moves to the site using the site path on that site card, and the other company moves to the site using region cards for its site path.
-In this case, both companies must state that the same face down site card is their new site card.
+ - ~~One company moves to the site using the site path on that site card, and the other company moves to the site using region cards for its site path.~~ One company may move to the site using the site path on that site card, and any other companies may move to the site using region cards for their site path.
+In this case, both companies must state that the same face down site card is their new site card.[^regionmovementerrata]

 In both cases, the two companies must face hazards separately and are then combined at the end of the movement/hazard phase.